Negotiation skills for effective collective bargaining

 • Identifying typical mistakes made by negotiators

-• How conflict develops into a dispute
+• How conflict develops into disputes

 • Different approaches to dispute resolution